moozer/ansible-server-kvm/readme.md

 * install nfs (optional, use the `install_nfsd` flag)
 * install openvswitch with subnets (not implemented)

-Nested virtualization is enabled by deafult.
+Nested virtualization is enabled by default.
 Disable using `kvm_enable_nested`.

 See [`defaults/main.yml`](defaults/main.yml) for other variables.